nathan-rivera/LoginPageJS/README.md

-Simple javascript login usuing password and email logic
+Simple javascript login using password and email logic